jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/state-of-strain-at-point-and-strain-transformations.md

 The same principles from 2D are applied 3D but now includes the 3rd component.

 !!! note FEA Codes
-    Most commercial softwares rely on *small angle assumptions* for their codes.
-While this assumption is suitable for most engineering problems, the codes do also include logic to handle those case with substantial strain.
+    Most commercial softwares rely on *small angle assumptions* for their codes While this assumption is suitable for most engineering problems, the codes do also include logic to handle those case with substantial strain.

 Similar to [???](#eq-stress_tensor), a tensor for the strains can also be made: